 The coolest part of being an engineering student?
 I love making connections like these!

 Thank you for reading!
 Did you like this, and would you be interested in more chatty posts like this?
 Do you have questions for me about my major?
 Let me know!
-And happy writing 🙂
+If you feel so generously inclined, you can support my writing by leaving me a tip on my Kofi or donating using the secure box below.
+Until next time, thanks for reading and happy writing! 🙂